What the Factor?

 You’ve heard of multi-factor authentication (“MFA”), or two step verification (“2SV”).
 You may associate this with a security key you plug into your USB port or a code from your phone you have to enter alongside your password.
 Your security team at work and your tech-conscious friends keep nudging you to turn MFA on and use it.
 But what does a “factor” mean in this context, and why are they important?

 Factors are an abstraction imagined by ancient computer scientists, not a useful way to think about account security.
 What really matters is the quality of the authentication protocol you’re using to sign in to a site.
 A password alone is a terrible authentication protocol because you know your password, the site knows your password, and you enter the whole password every time, creating lots of opportunities to steal it (like phishing).
 When you use a password and a one-time-code from your phone, the important thing isn’t that there are “more factors” involved (there aren’t, not really).
 The important thing is that password+code is a better protocol than password alone.
-But the best protocols are the ones specifically designed from the ground for authentication in the sort of world we currently live in.
+But the best protocols are the ones specifically designed from the ground up for authentication in the sort of world we currently live in.
 These protocols (the flagship of which, right now, is called Passkeys) use fancy cryptography to implement the best possible authentication system we can imagine, while minimizing work and complexity for the person using them.
 Trying to describe these protocols in terms of factors is difficult, because factors are the wrong way to think about authentication protocols.
 Authentication protocols are designed based on the technical properties they should have: a complicated way of reasoning about how they defend against which sorts of attacks.

 If that’s all you needed, congratulations: you are now and forever liberated from having to think about factors; go in peace.
 If you want a little more meat than that, read on.
 If you understand but are now worried because you have to comply with a policy which talks about factors, skip to the end for one weird trick (auditors hate it!).